naggie/megafilter/README.md

 	sudo npm install -g megafilter
-	# copy subscriptions.xml from your google reader takeout to here
+	# copy subscriptions.xml and starred.json from your google reader takeout to here
-	node app -s sumscriptions.xml
+	node app -s subscriptions.xml --import-greader-starred starred.json
 	open http://localhost:8080

 The idea is that you run this on your own server.
 You can specify a PORT via the environment variable or `--port`.
 [Setcap can be used][1] to run from port 80 without sudo

 There will be a subscriptions manager soon.
+For the mean time, always start the server with `-s subscriptions.xml`.
+Note that you only need to import once!

 You can specify `--password <password>` to require auth.
 A `--username` can be set, but this defaults to the executing user.

-If you want to import starred items, **before the server is started,** run:

-	megafilter-import --google-starred starred.json

-using the file from the takeout.

 [1]: http://stackoverflow.com/questions/413807/is-there-a-way-for-non-root-processes-to-bind-to-privileged-ports-1024-on-l